praateekmahajan/action_recognition_ucf101/README.md

-ction Recognition for UCF 101
+Action Recognition for UCF 101

 Final project for my Computer Vision class, to recognize class of a given video based.
 So far limited work has been done in using temporal features for feature detection, my aim is to **either** compare the latest state of the art tools for action recognition or to implement a vanilla solution.